Devikalahari03/Loan-Application-Tableau-Project-/README.md

 - Explore various sheets and dashboards to analyze different aspects of the loan application data.
 - Interact with the visualizations to filter and drill down into the data.

+  ## Screenshots
+Here are some screenshots of the interactive dashboards created in Tableau:
+C:\Users\lahar\OneDrive\Pictures\Screenshots\Screenshot 2025-05-10 100932.png

 ## Contributions
 Feel free to fork the repository, make improvements, or suggest features.
 If you encounter any issues, please open an issue on the repository.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or suggestions, feel free to contact me at [your-email@example.com].
+For any questions or suggestions, feel free to contact me at laharidevikabandi@gmail.com.